Entropy-z/Shellcoding-Reverse_Shell/README.md

-# Shellcoding - Stager & Local Inject
+# Shellcoding - Reverse Shell

 The development of a shellcode as a reverse shell using cmd.exe.
 The project is divided into two distinct parts: the Ldr and the Shellcode.